toh12/amt_old_v3/README.md

-# Awesomenauts Modding Toolkit Project v3
+# Awesomenauts Modding Toolkit v3

 This is the code designed to run the AMT user interface.
 The project was started to improve my C++ coding skills, and is still in development.